Difference Between Test Plan, Test Strategy, Test Case, Test Script, Test Scenario And Test Condition

 1. The test to check the login

-2. The test to compose an email
+2. The email composition test

 3. The test to attach one/more attachments